molnardan95/ds4/README.md

 ![alt text](https://github.com/molnardan95/ds4/blob/master/Charts/most_frequent_words.png)

 As we can see on the chart above, the most frequent words are all - somewhat - related to one topic, which is relationships, more specifically "love".
 If we were to extend the selection, we would also get words like "dance", "heart" and some others, but the general topic doesn't change much.
-It's mostly boys and girls wanting each other.
+It's mostly boys and girls and their feelings for each other.

 ### Trends